tagspaces/documentation/docs/sharing.md

     showCaption
 />

-### Downloading to your phone

-You can also download files to your phone or tablet.
-Point your device’s camera at the QR-code, and it will automatically recognize the link, allowing you to open it in your mobile browser.
-This is an easy way to transfer files from object storage to mobile devices.

-## Sharing multiple files at once
+## Sharing Multiple Files

 <ProFeature />

-To share files from a folder, a selection of files, or search results, you can use the "Share many files" feature.
-This functionality is available in the [Grid](/perspectives/grid), [List](/perspectives/list), and [Kanban](/perspectives/kanban) perspectives.
-To open the sharing dialog, click the sharing icon in the toolbar or select the share option from the context menu in these perspectives.
+You can share multiple files at once from a folder, a selection, or search results.
+This feature is available in the [Grid](/perspectives/grid), [List](/perspectives/list), and [Kanban](/perspectives/kanban) perspectives.
+Open the sharing dialog from the toolbar's sharing icon or from the context menu.

 <CenteredImage
-    caption="Open the file sharing dialog"
+    caption="Opening the file sharing dialog from the toolbar" src="/media/sharing/open-sharing-dialog.png"
-    src="/media/sharing/open-sharing-dialog.png"
     maxWidth="1056px"
     showCaption
 />

-The dialog generates sharing links that are valid for 3 days by default.
-You can adjust the validity duration to 15 minutes, 60 minutes, 1 day, 3 days, or 7 days.
-After expiration, the links will no longer work.
+The dialog generates download links with a default validity of 3 days.
+You can adjust the duration to 15 minutes, 1 hour, 1 day, 3 days, or 7 days.
 TagSpaces does not offer permanent sharing links.

 <CenteredImage
     caption="The file sharing dialog"